Guardians vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has 39 hits with 13 doubles, a triple, four home runs, 17 walks and 30 RBI.
+- Andrew Vaughn has collected 40 hits with 13 doubles, a triple, five home runs and 17 walks.
+He has driven in 31 runs.

 Vaughn Recent Games